 possible if he or she is unable to report to work.

-Rest and meal periods and time out for private activities (such as church
+Rest periods, meal times, phone privileges, and time out for private activities

-attendance or recreation for live-in employees) should be agreed upon.
+(such as church attendance or recreation for live-in employees) should

 Appliances used for cleaning work should be efficient and safe, and should